Modulated escape from a metastable state driven by colored noise: Abstract

 \section{Abstract}

 Many phenomena in nature are described by excitable systems driven by colored noise.
-We here present a general method of reduction to a lower dimensional system, capturing the color of the noise by dynamic boundary conditions.
-We apply the formalism to the leaky integrate-and-fire neuron model, revealing an analytical expression for the transfer function valid up to moderate frequencies.
-This enables the characterization of the response properties of such excitable units and the assessment of oscillations emerging in networks thereof.
+The temporal correlations in the fluctuations hinder an analytical treatment.
+We here present a general method of reduction to a white-noise system, capturing the color of the noise by effective and time-dependent boundary conditions.
+We apply the formalism to a model of the excitability of neuronal membranes, the leaky integrate-and-fire neuron model, revealing an analytical expression for the linear response of the system valid up to moderate frequencies.
+The closed form analytical expression enables the characterization of the response properties of such excitable units and the assessment of oscillations emerging in networks thereof.